flutternoob/responsify/README.md

   performing a Google search for minimum and maximum screen sizes for each device type<BR>
 * This library has not been tested on Microsoft Surface devices, but has been tested on an emulated foldable phone<BR>
 * I currently have no way to test this library on Linux devices<BR>
-* The black areas in the new screenshots appeared when taking them via the Emulator and Simulator on my Mac.
-As such they do not appear when debugging on the emulator and simulator and in production code<BR>

 ## Known Issues